 Loving-kindness meditation can have a variety of benefits.
 A report in the journal Clinical Psychology Review states, “Neuroimaging studies suggest that [loving-kindness meditation] may enhance activation of brain areas that are involved in emotional processing and empathy.”
 An article in Frontiers in Psychology agrees that, while more studies are needed, this form of meditation appears to be “effective in enhancing positive emotions.”
 An article in Psychology Today even outlines 18 science-backed ways loving-kindness meditation may help us: Some of the unexpected but welcome benefits of Metta meditation include slowing biological aging and decreasing migraines and chronic pain.

 Ultimately, loving-kindness meditation can do more than just increase your self-esteem — it can grow your compassion for others, and potentially even benefit your health.
 The best part?
 It has an extremely low barrier to entry: You can begin loving-kindness meditation anywhere and at any time, and it costs nothing.
-All you must do is stay open to positive and loving thoughts, and you’ll be well on your way to feeling great and starting 2023 off on the right foot.
+All you must do is stay open to positive and loving thoughts, and you’ll be well on your way to feeling an enduring feeling of open-hearted peace.